zSnout/Radio/README.md

 # Security
 zSnout's Radio team wants you to know that we care about your security, so here's how we keep your data safe and secure.

-## The Database

-We store the results of radio in a database containing five columns: `id`, `domain`, `stream`, `password`, and `data`.
-Three of these are unencrypted: `id`, `domain`, and `stream`.
+We store the content of Radio in a database containing five columns: `id`, `domain`, `stream`, `password`, and `data`.
+Three of these columns are unencrypted: `id`, `domain`, and `stream`.
+However, the other two are fully encrypted.

+## Password Encryption

+We use [PHP](https://php.net/)'s [`password_hash()`](https://www.php.net/manual/en/function.password-hash.php) function with BCrypt to hash your password.
+Hashing is a one-way algorithm, so there's no way for us to know your password.

+## Data Encryption

-However, we use PHP's [`password_hash()`](https://www.php.net/manual/en/function.password-hash.php) function to hash your password, and SODIUM to encrypt the data of the stream.
-The data is encrypted with your plain text password as the key, which can't be derived from the other columns.
-The only way to know your data is to have the right password.
+We use PHP's [Sodium](https://www.php.net/manual/en/book.sodium.php) extension to encrypt the data of your stream.
+The data is encrypted with your plain text password as the key, which can't be derived from the other columns in the database.
+The only way to know your data correctly is to have the right password.